Te Auaha Pito Mata Awards

 There are four awards categories researchers can be nominated for:

-- Tangata Whenua community researcher (Māori researchers)
+- Tangata Whenua community researcher (for Māori researchers)

-- Ethnic and migrant community researcher (Ethnic or migrant researchers)
+- Ethnic community researcher (for Ethnic researchers)

-- Pasifika community researcher (Pasifika researchers)
+- Pasifika community researcher (for Pasifika researchers)

 - Community researcher/evaluator